Skip to main content

 Please note that forms must be completed by an employer/mentor on behalf of a nominee.

-Post Production Project of the Year
+Standout Tech of the Year (Post-Production)

-Standout Tech of the Year
+Standout Tech of the Year (Production)

-This award goes to a tech product or service that has had a major impact on the industry over the last year.
-The tech could be a new product or service, or existing tech that has played a significant role in enabling innovation during the eligibility period.
+The tech could be a new product or service, or existing tech that has played a significant role in enabling innovation in either a specific production or the production sector as a whole during the eligibility period.

 Tech Team of the Year

-Young Talent of the Year (Post Production)
+Young Talent of the Year (Live Production)

-Nominate that young star within your company that has shown considerable tenacity and commitment to the business in the last 12 months.
-All roles within the post-production business are acceptable, from administration to creative to technical.
+This is your opportunity to nominate that young star in your company that has shown considerable tenacity and commitment to the business in the last 12 months.

 Young Talent of the Year (Technical)

-Nominate that young star within your company that has shown considerable tenacity and commitment to the company or project in the last 12 months.
-All tech-focused roles within your business are acceptable.
-This person could also be a freelance nomination, made by a project manager of a recent production.
+This is your opportunity to nominate that young star in your company that has shown considerable tenacity and commitment to the business in the last 12 months.

 Testamonials